If you think you have read that very same headline before on this blog, you are absolutely right. I have consciously chosen the same headline.

 After I had thoroughly cleaned the surface of the roof, first with water, then with alcohol, it was time to get the double-sided tape.
 The roll was wrapped in plastic and had a paper attached to either side.
 I removed all of that, which turned out to be a big mistake.
 The tape I use is called ETERNA BOND.
 The name hints on eternity and I was about to learn about what that meant for this project.

 So I unrolled the required length of 10ft for the strut channel.
 Both sides of the tape have a plastic strip on the sticky surfaces.
-Cautiously, I removed the plastic on on one side for 5-6inch only, then set the end of the tape into position.
+Cautiously, I removed the plastic on one side for 5-6inch only, then set the end of the tape into position.
 Now I peeled off more of the plastic and gradually put the tape down along the lines I had put on the roof.
-Once that was done I pressed down the take with my hands all along the length of it.
+Once that was done I pressed down the tape with my hands all along the length of it.

 While I had been working with lining up the tape, the roll fell over on its side.
-When I wanted to grab it, I couldn't pull it of the roof.
-I finally had to use all my strength to pull it off.
+When I wanted to grab it, I couldn't pull it off of the roof.
+I finally had to use all my strength to get it off.
 This, of course, was the result of removing the protective paper on the side of the roll.
 So I quickly put the paper back on.
 The stickyness of this product is simply astounding.

 Then I took one of the strut channels and put one end down on the tape, first then I lowered the metal channel onto the tape.
 Once it was sitting there I stepped on top of the channel pressing it fully down on the tape using my weight of 76kg.